kakirastern/nd131-openvino-fundamentals-project-starter/WRITEUP.md

 1. Lighting: The darker the space the lower the accuracy.
 2. Model accuracy: Should be accurate enough for production use even after model conversion.
-3. Image size: Should allow a large proportion of the people to be captured through the frame.
+3. Image size: Should be configured to allow a large proportion of an individual to be captured through the frame.

 ## Model Research